yh1198015532/inet/tutorials/fingerprint/doc/accepting.rst

   -> not here? thats another step ?
   NOT HERE!

+**V0** After successfully validating a set of changes using the methods demonstrated in this tutorial, the baseline fingerprints should be updated.
+The new baseline will be used in the future to validate new changes by comparing against.

+For example, if the fingerprint ingredients have been changed, then it's advisable to revert the changes, because the default ingredients was carefully selected to be sensitive but not too much sensitive. just the right level of sensitivity.

-**V1** If the model is verified by selecting different, temporary fingerprint ingredients, the ingredients can be changed back to the initial ones, which may be more suitable for detecting regressions.
+.. **V1** If the model is verified by selecting temporary fingerprint ingredients, the ingredients can be changed back to the initial ones, which may be more suitable for detecting regressions.

-**V2** If the model is verified after a change by selecting different, temporary fingerprint ingredients, the ingredients can be changed back to the initial ones, which may be more suitable for detecting regressions.
+.. **V2** If the model is verified after a change by selecting temporary fingerprint ingredients, the ingredients can be changed back to the initial ones, which may be more suitable for detecting regressions.

 .. , then the temporary ones.